razdoburdin/TG_3D/readme.md

 G_OUTPUT={short, full}
 + Write iterations log at the screen or save it into log file:
 LOG_OUTPUT={stderr, TG_3D.log}
+(You can set any file name you want instead of TG_3D.log).

 ###Numerical parameters (configs/params.conf)
 For setting numerical parameters the following keys can be used: